-The American Petroleum Industry (API) establishes a series of standards for the design and construction of welded steel storage tanks.
+The American Petroleum Industry (API), which includes all segments of the oil and natural gas sector in the United States, establishes a series of standards for the design and construction of welded steel storage tanks.
 These give rise to various models, each suited to the needs of the specific products they are to contain.
 Among the most prominent of these is the API 620.

 What is the API 620 and why is it so important?

 The API 620 tank is made of carbon steel, stainless steel and nickel alloys where low temperature use is required.
 In addition, its design features a flat or slightly raised bottom and a single centred vertical axis, with a minimum thickness of 3/16 inches.

 This model is used for products with low internal pressure and low temperatures, such as cryogenic tanks.
 Another of its main advantages is that it can store any type of liquid.

 Due to the diverse range of tank sizes and shapes that can be built, API 620’s regulations cannot encompass all design and construction specifics.
 If there are no complete rules for a particular design, the expectation is for the Manufacturer, with the consent of the Purchaser’s authorized representative, to provide design and construction particulars that are equally secure to those mandated by the API 620.

 The difference between API 620 and API 650

 API 650 and API 620 have important differences in terms of their size, configuration and the materials used to manufacture them.
 However, the most important distinction between the two models is that the API 620 can store contents at a slightly higher pressure and much lower temperature than the 650.

 However, they share many common features that make many non-experts confuse them.
 For example, both tanks share storage purposes, they can be constructed with the same materials (only low temperature ones) and both need a non-destructive inspection but not a third party one.